 Grain Free Garlic Basil Spaghetti

-This spaghetti recipe is from my friend Megan Kelly.
-She has an incredible blog and is a Licensed Esthetician specializing in holistic nutrition, woman’s hormones, and spiritual health.
+This spaghetti squash recipe is from my friend Megan Kelly.
+She has an incredible site Renewing All Things – Biblically Based Health, Nutrition and Lifestyle specializing in neurobiology, healing, and mental health.
 Enjoy this recipe!

 1 Medium spaghetti squash

 2 Cloves of garlic, minced

 1 handful basil, finely chopped